simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 subsiding, and possibly a small but persistent build-up of CPU usage until the program is restarted.

-Also, if you are viewing files mounted from another machine, `--watch` requires that both machine clocks are roughly in step.
+Also, if you are viewing files mounted from another machine, `-w/--watch` requires that both machine clocks are roughly in step.